 As you form your company marketing strategy, be sure to think about how your business can create a competitive advantage in order to succeed.

-To get some idea of your rivals, run a simple 4Ps analysis for competing products.
+To gain a deep understanding of your rivals, run a simple 4Ps analysis for competing products.
 The 4Ps framework is typically used for internal marketing strategy purposes, but you can use it to outline the key features of your competitors: product, price, place, and promotion.

 Initially, you have to define:

-Then, see how you stack up against the competition with a quick SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis.
+Then, see how you stack up against the competition with a quick SWOT analysis.
+The SWOT analysis is a straightforward process for gaining an understanding of your businesses strengths, weaknesses, opportunities, and threats.

 If you want to evaluate your product’s market stance against the competition, the SWOT framework should do, as you will analyze both the internal factors (strengths and weaknesses) and external ones (opportunities and threats).

-- Weaknesses define which product/business aspects weaken your market position.
+- Weaknesses define which aspects of your business weaken your market position

 2. Growth Strategies

-A successful marketing plan will enable you to expand your business in various ways.
+A successful marketing plan will enable you to expand your business in various ways and begin increasing revenue.
 To directly support this growth, you need to determine how you want your company to grow in the long run.
 This is where growth strategies come in.

 Growth strategies, also known as product-market strategies, aim to increase your market share and persuade more customers to invest in your products or services.